 Water and fuel don’t mix—at least, they shouldn’t.
 But sometimes, whether due to bad fuel, condensation, or a small leak, water can find its way into your fuel tank.
 The results?
-Engine problems, performance issues, and potential long-term damage.
+Diesel engine problems, performance issues, and potential long-term damage.

-If you’ve ever wondered what happens when water gets into your fuel and how to fix it, this article will break it down for you.
+If you’ve ever wondered what happens when water mixes with fuel and how to fix it, this article will break it down for you.

 How Does Water Get Into Your Fuel?